The Best Roof Installation Process: Step-by-Step Guide

 An integral part of any roofing project is the efficient disposal of old shingles and debris.
 Crew members must coordinate to move waste directly to the dumpster, ensuring the site remains clear and safe.

 Maintaining the cleanliness and safety of the worksite requires responsible waste disposal, including recycling where possible.
+Additionally, you can use special magnets to effectively clean up nails and other metal debris to ensure safety for both people and animals.

 Inspecting and Preparing the Roof Deck